nzebar/TerraformProject/Modules/Compute-Modules/Default-Modules/Elasticache-Modules/README.md

 ```
 In this module the user is able to create:
     1   -   Elasticache Global Replication Group.
-    2   -   Create one or more Elasticache Replication Group.
+    2   -   Create one or more Elasticache Replication Groups.
     3   -   Create one or more Elasticache Clusters.
 ```